How many cells are produced at the end of meiosis? | Channels for Pearson+

 In meiosis II, the sister chromatids of each chromosome are separated, similar to mitosis, resulting in four genetically distinct haploid cells.

-Conclude that at the end of meiosis, four cells are produced, each with half the number of chromosomes as the original cell.
+Therefore, at the end of meiosis, four cells are produced from the original single diploid cell.

 Watch next